Laurence-042/RimExodus/doc/SteamWorkshop/SteamWorkshop介绍-English.md

 [img]https://raw.githubusercontent.com/Laurence-042/RimExodus/main/doc/img/shoot.png[/img]
 Shooting across a seam

+[*][b]Raids that march in from neighboring maps[/b]: walking attackers can enter at an unseen outer seam of an adjacent map, then cross the world-tile border to advance on and attack you, instead of materializing between two maps that are already loaded.

+[*][b]Future long-range combat[/b]: further improvements to shooting across world-tile borders are planned, bringing it together with cross-map raid entry and attacks.
+The goal is to break past the engagement-distance limit of a single map.
+With weapon ranges adjusted by XML patches, this may eventually enable pistols with roughly 30-meter ranges, SMGs with 100-meter ranges, and automatic rifles with 200-meter ranges — rather than today's roughly 10 / 20 / 40-meter scale.
+This is a future plan, not a completed feature.

 [*][b]Incremental frame-sliced generation[/b]: neighbor tile maps generate as colonists are ordered toward the border, usually without pausing the game or a loading screen (saving blocked while generating — takes seconds).

 [*][b]Rolling map dormancy[/b]: far maps go dormant (no ticking; contents preserved, reawakened anytime); farther maps are deleted and regenerated on revisit.
 If a map has a home area above the threshold size, buildings and stockpiles inside it are archived and rebuilt when the map regenerates.
 Note: regeneration is a fresh map — archiving only guarantees that buildings and stockpiles within the home area are restored.
 The home map is never auto-dormant or deleted.
 Dormancy/deletion distances and the archiving threshold are all adjustable in settings.